SynthmindsLLC/SynthBrain/01 - 🎥 Commercial Hub/Content Capture/📖 Joe's Readwise/Readwise Syncs.md

     - 7 highlights from Values, Types, and Operators
     - 8 highlights from Technoptimism, TED, and the Road to the Future

+[[2024-04-18]] 5:35 AM — Synced 15 highlights from 2 documents.
+    - 7 highlights from Values, Types, and Operators
+    - 8 highlights from Technoptimism, TED, and the Road to the Future

 [[2024-04-19]] 6:56 AM — Synced 12 highlights from 1 document.
     - 12 highlights from ‘Her’ AI, Almost Here?
 Llama 3, Vasa-1, and Altman ‘Plugging Into Everything You Want to Do’

+[[2024-04-20]] 6:31 AM — Synced 9 highlights from 1 document.
+    - 9 highlights from The Ethics of Advanced AI Assistants